Linaro/lava/doc/v2/contribution-intro.rst

 documentation.
 Most of the documentation is written by experienced LAVA maintainers and there are plenty of hidden assumptions.
-One great way to start contributing is to provide new documentation to fill in the gaps or help to reorganise some of the existing documentation to make it easier for new users to follow.
+One great way to start contributing is to provide new documentation to fill in the gaps or help to reorganize some of the existing documentation to make it easier for new users to follow.
 If you experienced and overcame a challenge because the documentation was lacking, please get involved and improve the documentation!